Geritychina/HSChinese/README.md

-# HSChinese
+# HSChinese :mahjong: :secret:
-Web Asp.Net core application for asian language learning platform :mahjong: 📖
+🌟 Web Asp.Net core application for asian language learning platform :mahjong: 📖
 <br>
 :pushpin: In future will be improved with more functionalities...<br>